1007tejas/tejascaptcha/README.md

 # Tejas Captcha for Laravel 5

 TejasCaptcha is a service provider for [Laravel 5](http://www.laravel.com/).
-The package rendomley generates either an alpha numeric captcha or a math captcha.
-The TejasCaptcha interface has both refresh and audio capabities.
+The package randomly generates either an alpha numeric captcha or a math captcha.
+The TejasCaptcha interface has both refresh and audio capabilities.

 ## Preview